 If you're interested in economics, you can choose from the following majors:

 Our world-class faculty are committed teachers who are also actively engaged in research and scholarship.
-Our faculty regularly engage undergraduate students like you in graduate-level research.
+Our faculty regularly engage undergraduate students in graduate-level research.
 You may find research opportunities in the year-long

 honors program, a summer research assistantship, or a senior seminar (which all students are required to take).
 Several economics faculty members have published journal articles with their students.